maoxuli/live-camera/README.md

 # Camera/video software

-The "camera" folder includes the software/code for the camera system administration and the video streaming.
+The "camera" folder includes the code and configuration for the camera software.
 The software was designed and implemented as a typical browser/server system.
 The webserver, websocket server, and video streaming server run on the Raspberry Pi system.
-The users connect to the camera system with browsers, complete system/video administration and watch live video with the web pages in the browser.
+The users connect to the camera system with web browsers, to complete administration and watch live video.

+# System service

+The "system" folder includes some scripts that install a systemd service, which enabled the camera software automatically launched with the system startup.

-# System/software updates
+# Software updates

 The "updates" folder includes scripts to help remote/automatic software updates.
-Currently we only support the updates on application level, e.g. the updates for administration features and the web GUI, the updates for video streaming configuration and the web GUI.
-The lower level updates, e.g. camera server(s) updates, network updates, and OS updates, are not supported currently.